Time Traveling Bunny:

-Anton Chekov, Aunt May, Betty Brant, Black Knight II, Captain America, Firelord, Harriet Rose Palermo, Hercules, J. Jonah Jameson, Joe 'Robbie' Robertson, Kate Cushing, Martha (Aunt May's Boarder), Nate Lubenski, Raymond Sikorski, Sophie (Aunt May's Boarder), Spider-Man, Starfox, Victor Palermo, Wasp
+Arthur Chekov, Aunt May, Betty Brant, Black Knight (Dane Whitman), Captain America, Firelord, Harriet Rose Palermo, Hercules, J. Jonah Jameson, Joe 'Robbie' Robertson, Kate Cushing, Martha (Aunt May's Boarder), Nate Lubenski, Raymond Sikorski, Sophie (Aunt May's Boarder), Spider-Man, Starfox, Victor Palermo, Wasp

 A lot of readers had problems with this issue- they felt that there was no way Peter should have been able to hurt Firelord.
 As you'll see when we get to Avengers 260, it took getting blasted into a moon at relativistic velocities by Sanctuary II to knock out Firelord- no way does Peter have that much power.

 I was going to do a comparison with Spidey's fight with the Juggernaut under Stern and say that Juggernaut actually comes out looking tougher, which shouldn't be the case, but my mind ran off in enough tangents during this entry so i dropped it.

 To be fair, from Firelord's perspective, this was just a long series of confusing humiliations and i think he eventually dropped from mental exhaustion.
 He just wanted lunch, and he wound up getting attacked by the locals and then had to chase around some weirdo that he just couldn't catch.
 He does say at one point that he could just level the whole city in one blast and be done with it but that wouldn't be sporting, so he's definitely holding back.
 And the poor man didn't even get to finish his pizza; he was fighting on an empty stomach!